DevopsArtFactory/goployer/README.md

         ami_id: ami-01288945bd24ed49a

         # Whether you want to use public subnet or not
-        # By Default, deployer selects private subnets
+        # By Default, goployer selects private subnets
         # If you want to use public subnet, then you should set this value to ture.
         use_public_subnets: true

         # You can use VPC id(vpc-xxx)
-        # If you specify the name of VPC, then deployer will find the VPC id with it.
+        # If you specify the name of VPC, then goployer will find the VPC id with it.
         # In this case, only one VPC should exist.
         vpc: vpc-dayonep_apnortheast2

         # You can use security group id(sg-xxx)
-        # If you specify the name of security group, then deployer will find the security group id with it.
+        # If you specify the name of security group, then goployer will find the security group id with it.
         # In this case, only one security group should exist
         security_groups:
           - hello-dayonep_apnortheast2